-Forest and lake habitats offer fine opportunities for birdwatching, wildlife viewing and photography.
-With its location along main migratory routes, observant Long Beach visitors can spot interesting migrating insect, bird and waterfowl species.
+Forest and lake habitats offer fine opportunities for birdwatching, wildlife viewing, and photography.
+With its location along main migratory routes, interested Long Beach visitors can spot an unusual migrating insect, bird and waterfowl species.

-Organized and/or sanctioned special events include the Brad Shaw Memorial Horseshoe Tournament and other seasonally scheduled activities.
-An organized interpretive/education/recreation program offers visitors a great opportunity to have fun while learning more about outdoor recreation, conservation and the natural world.
+Organized and sanctioned special events include the Brad Shaw Memorial Horseshoe Tournament and other seasonally scheduled activities.
+An organized interpretive/education/recreation program offers visitors an excellent opportunity to have fun while learning more about outdoor recreation, conservation, and the natural world.
 This family-orientated program is a hit with kids!

 Day Use and Camping from Victoria Day weekend through Thanksgiving weekend.
 Reservations can be made for the camping season that runs from the Friday of Victoria Day weekend through the end of Thanksgiving weekend.

 For more information about beach closures go to http://www.niagararegion.ca/living/water/beaches/default.aspx